Localized states in active fluids

-The dynamic equations have a unique homogenous steady state (HSS).
-A linear stability analysis shows that this state can become unstable in favor of heterogeneous states that span the whole system, Section I of Supplementary Material.
-We obtain non-homogenous states by solving Eqs.~\eqref{eq:actin_mass_conservation}--\eqref{eq:nucleator_mass_conservation} numerically.
-To this end, we use a custom code written in Julia \cite{bezanson2017} and freely available online~\footnote{\url{https://github.com/lubarberi/Barberi-Kruse-2022}}.
-The solver combines adaptive time-stepping with a pseudo-spectral method on a spatial grid with 512 nodes.
+We first consider the case $\Omega_{d,0} = 0$.
+In this case, Eqs.~\eqref{eq:actin_mass_conservation}--\eqref{eq:nucleator_mass_conservation_b} have a unique homogenous steady state (H)~\cite{ecker2021}.
+A linear stability analysis shows that this state can become unstable in favor of heterogeneous states that span the whole system, through finite wavelength stationary or oscillatory (type $\mathrm{I_s}$ or type $\mathrm{I_o}$~\cite{cross1993}) instabilities, SM Sec.~I. Note that the conservation of $\bar{n}$ implies a neutrally-stable (large-scale) mode of the dynamics, SM Sec.
+I. We obtain heterogenous states by solving Eqs.~\eqref{eq:actin_mass_conservation}--\eqref{eq:nucleator_mass_conservation_b} numerically.
+To this end, we use a custom Julia \cite{bezanson2017} code, available online~\footnote{\url{https://github.com/lucabrb/Barberi-Kruse-2022}}.